 The time for the start-up, t1-t2 (this avoids oversizing any generator that may be located at the UPS input).

 The rectifier carries out the following functions:

-- feeds the inverter with direct

-- voltage; - automatically charges the

-- battery; - optimizes the input power factor by means of an automatic charging system.
+- automatically charges the battery; - optimizes the input power factor by means of an automatic charging system.